Overview

 What this scope actually covers

-The scope usually begins with shell planning for multi-tenant retail or service-commercial buildings and quickly expands into parking, circulation, and pedestrian access coordination.
+The scope usually begins with shell planning for multi-tenant retail or service-commercial buildings with tenant-coordinated stub-out conditions and quickly expands into parking, stormwater drainage, and pedestrian access coordination for peak-use retail conditions.
 Those early decisions influence more than field labor.
 They shape procurement sequencing, inspection timing, site readiness, and the order in which later trades can mobilize with confidence.

-We also account for storefront, utility, and support-space planning around tenant turnover and phased delivery for anchor, inline, or pad-site occupancy needs because those are the details that can quietly break a schedule when they are deferred too long.
-By the time the work reaches closeout and handoff planning tied to opening readiness, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.
+We also account for storefront, utility, and demising conditions planned for multiple tenant configurations and phased delivery for anchor, inline, or pad-site occupancy with academic calendar sensitivity because those are the details that can quietly break a schedule when they are deferred too long.
+By the time the work reaches closeout and handoff planning tied to opening readiness and tenant build-out transition, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.

 That level of planning is especially useful across Norman and central Oklahoma because job conditions shift quickly between corridor growth sites, tighter urban parcels, industrial-support land, and owner-user expansions that need to protect active operations.
 The same service must be delivered differently depending on those conditions, and the build plan has to reflect that reality early.